 Hybernia Theatre in Prague presents a varied programme of ballet, classical concerts and theatre performances.

-The theatre is situated on Republic Square (Náměstí Republiky), opposite Municipal House, and is only a few minutes walk from both the Old Town Square and Wenceslas Square.
+Hybernia is situated on Republic Square (Náměstí Republiky), opposite Municipal House, and is a few minutes walk from both the Old Town Square and Wenceslas Square.

-Hybernia Theatre opened in 2006 to much acclaim, following a major reconstruction project that transformed a dilapidated art gallery, and former customs house, into a modern air-conditioned theatre with comfortable seating and fine acoustics.
+Hybernia Theatre opened in 2006 to much acclaim, following a major reconstruction project that transformed a former art gallery and customs house, into a modern air-conditioned theatre with fine acoustics.

-As this is a modern theatre, there are good views of the performance from all seating areas.
+Hybernia is a smaller theatre than many, and more recently designed, so there are good views of the stage from all seating areas.

 For listings and to book tickets for Hybernia: Prague concerts & ballet.